 A hallmark that makes the EVORAP/GTZ supported Direct Management Model outstanding is its ability to ensure transparency and accountability.
 Effective Monitoring is key.
 To ensure that systems are managed in a transparent and acountable manner, well crafted formatted books are made available for the recording of operations.
-In the Asesewa and Asiakwa EVORAP/GTZ water systems under study:
+In the Asesewa and Asiakwa EVORAP/GTZ water systems studied, it was observed that:

 - a.
 Vendors submit, on a daily basis, incomes generated at each standpipe to the Revenue Collector (RC).
 The amount of water consumed and income collected is recorded in the appropriate book.
 The RC counter-signs after collection. - b.
 Vendors are paid a commission of 20% of sales made at the end of each month.
-Deficits are deducted from commission - c.
-RCs records all incomes collected in the appropriate book and submits the total revenue same day to the Accounts Officer (AO) who also counter-signs. - d.
-The AO records the income received in the appropriate book and deposits the money in the WSDB account same day. - e.
-Pumping records (time of pumping, water pumped and electricity energy used) are recorded and kept in the designated book - f.
+Deficits are deducted from the commission. - c.
+RCs records all incomes collected in the appropriate books and submits the total revenue on the same day to the Accounts Officer (AO) who also counter-signs. - d.
+The AO records the income received in the appropriate books and deposits the money in the WSDB account on the same day. - e.
+Pumping records (time of pumping, water pumped and electricity energy used) are recorded and kept in the designated books. - f.
 Water Bills are prepared and submitted to private subscribers on a monthly basis. - g.
-Monthly operational reports are prepared and submitted by WSDB to DA/DWST - h.
+Monthly operational reports are prepared and submitted by WSDB to DA/DWST. - h.
 DA carries out auditting of WSDB accounts annually.